ahhyoushh/opencv-facedetection-python/README.md

 ## 🔍 Overview

+I was unable to hear my doorbell in my room and used to get a lot of scoldings for it lol.
+So i came up with a solution:
+The plan is to run this locally on a old unusable smartphone as a door cam to play a bell sound on a remote speaker whenever the camera detects an human.

 This Python application utilizes OpenCV's pre-trained Haar Cascade Classifier to perform real-time face detection.
-It captures video from your webcam, detects faces, and highlights them with bounding boxes.
+It captures video from your webcam, detects faces, and highlights them with bounding boxes and play a bell sound.
+The script was ran locally on termux on an android phone.

 ## ⚙️ How It Works